Erigeron neomexicanus

 Erigeron neomexicanus, the New Mexico fleabane, is a plant species native to New Mexico, Arizona, Sonora, and Chihuahua.
-It occurs in open sites in grasslands or woodlands, at elevations of 900–3000 m (3000–9000 m).
+It occurs in open sites in grasslands or woodlands, at elevations of 900–3000 m (3000–9000 ft).

 Erigeron neomexicanus is a perennial herb with a fairly large taproot.
 Leaves are fairly large and oblanceolate, with pinnate lobes, the basal leaves up to 6 cm (2.4 inches) long.
-Cauline (stem) leaves progressively smaller higher up the stem.
+Cauline (stem) leaves are progressively smaller higher up the stem.
 Ray and disc flowers are both white.